What is cloud sprawl?

 Causes of cloud sprawl

 Similar to server sprawl or virtual machine sprawl, cloud sprawl usually begins when an organization fails to adequately monitor and manage individual cloud instances.
 For example, a software developer might launch a new workload in Amazon Web Services (AWS) or deploy a private cloud to test a new software version or database, but then neglect to power down or delete the workload when it's no longer needed.
-Because businesses pay for public cloud computing resources every month, the proliferation of unneeded cloud instances can be costly for an enterprise.
+Because businesses pay for public cloud computing resources every month, the proliferation of unneeded cloud instances is costly for most enterprises.

-In some cases, different departments within the same organization may use similar services from different SaaS providers to accomplish the same tasks.
-This can result in inconsistent or non-interoperable data, which can cause communication issues between business departments.
-It also eliminates the potential for bulk SaaS discounts, which providers often offer to organizations with a large number of user accounts, costing a company more.
+In some cases, different departments within the same organization might use similar services from different SaaS providers to accomplish the same tasks.
+This can result in inconsistent or noninteroperable data, which can cause communication issues between business departments.
+It also can cost a company more because it eliminates the potential for bulk SaaS discounts, which providers often offer to organizations with a large number of user accounts.

-Cloud sprawl can also refer to the uncontrolled proliferation of cloud providers, which are used by different departments within an organization.
-For example, software developers may use AWS for compute and storage instances, while a research and development group might use Google cloud resources for big data projects.
-Cloud providers are not yet fully interoperable, so a business that uses different cloud providers may face incompatible APIs and data consistency challenges.
+Cloud sprawl can also refer to the uncontrolled proliferation of cloud providers, which different departments use within an organization.
+For example, software developers might use AWS for compute and storage instances, while a research and development group might use Google Cloud resources for big data projects.
+Cloud providers are not fully interoperable yet, so a business that uses different cloud providers could face incompatible application programming interfaces and data consistency challenges.

 How to prevent cloud sprawl

-The best way to mitigate cloud sprawl is to manage cloud use; organizations should start by establishing clear user policies and ensuring ongoing communication between business departments.
-In addition, organizations should monitor and enforce their cloud computing policies by using cloud management tools.
+The best way to mitigate cloud sprawl is to manage cloud use.
+Organizations should establish clear user policies and ensure ongoing communication among business departments.
+In addition, organizations should monitor and enforce their cloud computing policies with cloud management tools.